Halfway through 2019, tech leads on Wall Street | MarketScreener

 Other investors say their optimism about the tech stocks is grounded in expectations that the sector's earnings growth will outperform the rest of the economy over the next several years.

-"Our expectations for genuine progress regarding tariffs at the G20 is quite low," said David Carter, chief investment officer at Lenox Wealth Advisors in New York.
+David Carter, chief investment officer at Lenox Wealth Advisors in New York, had said going into the meeting that their expectations for genuine progress on tariffs at the G20 were low.
 "Tech is less of a short-term tactical play, and more a belief in the long-term growth potential of the space.
 Certainly, it's affected by tariffs and regulation, but the growth story is still there."

 Although just short of its April record high, the technology index is up 26% so far in 2019, leading other sectors by far and easily beating the S&P 500's 17% return.
 Among June's strong performing technology stocks are Nvidia, Apple, Xerox, each up over 13%.